jbird186/foresee/README.md

 Foresee is a self-hosted language, meaning that the compiler is itself written in Foresee, and can compile itself.

-The Foresee compiler can be built from the included assembly files in `bootstrap/` to produce a working `compiler` binary.
-Below are examples of commands that could be used to compile these assembly files into working binaries.
+The Foresee compiler can be built initially from the included assembly files in [`bootstrap/`](bootstrap/) to produce a working `compiler` binary.
+Below are commands that could be used to turn these assembly files into working binaries on various platforms.

-#### x86_64-windows-nasm (TODO)

-`nasm -f win64 ./bootstrap/x86_64-windows-nasm.asm -o ./target/compiler.o && x86_64-w64-mingw32-gcc ./target/compiler.o -o ./target/compiler.exe -nostdlib -e _start -lkernel32 -lshell32`

 #### x86_64-linux-nasm